 Because the top-level LDM server immediately daemonizes itself, it is not possible for an outside entity to obtain a user shell by crashing the LDM (even if such a thing were possible).

-When the LDM was designed it was decided that it would perform its own access
+When the LDM was designed it was necessary for it to perform its own access

 control.
 This is implemented in the form of

 specify hosts that may connect to the localhost to receive data.
-Subnets may
+Subnet

 be used as host names.
 The LDM will deny a connection from any host that is